Anghiari, Italy: travel guide for the small Tuscany town of Anghiari

 The Marcazzo Palace now houses the offices of the "Documentation of the Battle of Anghiari (see history of Anghiari for details of this important battle), with a large number of documents and testimonies about the battle.

-Hereyou can learn of the highlights of the battle and the lost painting of the battle by Leonardo da Vinci.
+Here in the palace you can learn about the highlights of the battle and - just as important - the lost painting of the battle by Leonardo da Vinci, one of his most famous works.
 On the first floor the Battle of Anghiari is commemorated with a model that reconstructs some aspects of the battle.

 Your visit to the town of Anghiari can finish with a visit to the Fortress or 'Cassero'.
 Dating from the 14th century the fortress was created by the restructuring of the ancient Abbey of Camaldoli, which once stood in this high position above the village.